Solresol: Vocabulary

 The definite article has different forms for the nominative, genitive and dative cases, or, in English, for "the", "to the", and "of the": 'la', 'fa' and 'lasi', respectively.

 Grammar

 Apart from stress and length, Solresol words are not inflected.
 To keep sentences clear, especially with the possibility of information loss while communicating, certain parts of speech follow a strict word order.

 Adjectives always follow the noun they modify.

 Indirect objects always come after the verb.

-Examples given throughout the original documentation hint at a SVO word order, however, it shouldn't matter as long as the sentence remains simple and clear.
+Examples given throughout the original documentation hint at a subject–verb–object word order, however, it shouldn't matter as long as the sentence remains simple and clear.